Xenon vs. Xenon X

 The Xenon's hood is snug-fitting, has no adjustment, and has two small fleece patches right where the zipper contacts your face.
-The two zippered hand pockets surround your hand with insulation on both sides and the zippered pocket on the inside of the left chest provides ample storage while doing double duty as the stow-away pocket.
-The main zipper has a really worthy and ergonomically shaped pull and we wish the hand and chest pockets had the same (instead of knotted cord).
+The two zippered hand pockets surround your hand with insulation on both sides, and the zippered pocket on the inside of the left chest provides ample storage while doing double duty as the stow-away pocket.
+The main zipper has a really worthy and ergonomically shaped pull, and we wish the hand and chest pockets had the same (instead of knotted cord).
 Finally, the elastic wrist cuffs have a snug fit to seal in warmth and keep the wind out; the waist hem can be snugged up with a cord lock at either hip.

-If you're looking for a more breathable jacket that still offers good weather resistance, check out the Arc'teryx Atom LT.
+If you're looking for a more breathable jacket that still offers good weather resistance, check out the Arc'teryx Proton LT.
 It features a weather resistant shell combined with stretchy side panels for increased breathability.

 This sleek, lightweight jacket has an athletic cut and is available in three pleasant, subtle colors.
 While the Pertex Shell does have a shiny, techy look, we feel that the darker colors and the slim fit make it a fine jacket for wearing around town.

-The Rab Xenon X is a killer, screamin' deal!
+The Xenon X is a killer, screamin' deal!
 At $235, it's one of the least expensive models we tested and it easily out-distanced the competition for overall performance.